Neural scaling law: Size of the model

 In most cases, the model's size is simply the number of parameters.
 However, one complication arises with the use of sparse models, such as mixture-of-expert models.
 With sparse models, during inference, only a fraction of their parameters are used.
 In comparison, most other kinds of neural networks, such as transformer models, always use all their parameters during inference.

 Size of the training dataset

 The size of the training dataset is usually quantified by the number of data points within it.
 Larger training datasets are typically preferred, as they provide a richer and more diverse source of information from which the model can learn.
 This can lead to improved generalization performance when the model is applied to new, unseen data.
 However, increasing the size of the training dataset also increases the computational resources and time required for model training.

 With the "pretrain, then finetune" method used for most large language models, there are two kinds of training dataset: the pretraining dataset and the finetuning dataset.
 Their sizes have different effects on model performance.
 Generally, the finetuning dataset is less than 1% the size of pretraining dataset.

 In some cases, a small amount of high quality data suffices for finetuning, and more data does not necessarily improve performance.

+Many scaling laws, due to their inherent diminishing returns nature, value data based on a submodular set function which was shown in a paper on this topic.